ednaMontpellier/training_git/README.md

 # Training_git

-Introduction to git using Rtidytuesday scripts as an example.
+Introduction to git using data from Rtidytuesday week 47.
+Scripts used as examples were found from users in twitter.

 To get more information and description on the original dataset, [click here](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-11-19)